jeffreyan11/othello_engine/README.txt

 The test was performed on one core of a i5-2450m, compiled with GCC version 4.6.3 on Ubuntu 12.04.

+To compile the tools used to create the opening book and pattern evaluations, run "make evaltools".
+These are currently still a work in progress and are buggy and not well documented.
+It is a good idea to compile with PRINT_SEARCH_INFO set to false in common.h before using any of these.
+    - evalbuilder: creates midgame evaluation patterns
+    - endeval: creates endgame evaluation patterns
+    - tuneheuristic: self-plays engine using heuristic and heuristic2 on 16400 games, white and black on each of the 8200 PERFT 6 positions
+    - crtbk: creates an opening book using the engine

 Known bugs:
-tuneheuristic leaks memory from passing Move * objects around
+Opening book does not take into account side to move tuneheuristic leaks memory from passing Move * objects around

 TODO: